 Visa extensions are available from the offices of Nepal Immigration in Kathmandu.

-Visas can only be obtained through payment of cash in the following currencies — US Dollars, Euros, Swiss Francs, Pound Sterling, Australian Dollars, Canadian Dollars, Hong Kong Dollars, Singapore Dollars and Japanese Yen.
-Credit cards, Indian currency and Nepali currency are not accepted as payment for the visa fee.
+While you can use different modes of payment at the visa fee counter, we advise you to bring cash in the following currencies — US Dollars, Euros, Swiss Francs, Pound Sterling, Australian Dollars, Canadian Dollars, Hong Kong Dollars, Singapore Dollars, and Japanese Yen.
+Credit cards, Indian currency, and Nepali currency are not accepted as payment for the visa fee.

 Note that you will need to provide a passport-sized photo for the visa.
 You should also have a minimum six-month validity remaining on your passport.

-The visa will cost you the following amounts —
+As per a recent update, the visa fee costs you the following amounts —